AumPauskar/blog/content/posts/misc/lab_expts.md

 	2. Shibu K V, “Introduction to Embedded Systems”, Tata McGraw Hill Education, Private Limited, 2nd Edition.

 ### Termwork 7 - led arm7
-- Title of the experiment
+- Title of the experiment\
+	Develop an embedded ‘c’ program for arm7 to blink the leds connected to port 0 pins.
 - Objective of the experiment
 - Brief theory about the experiment
 - Algorithm & Program